Guide to Sizing Structural Firefighter Gloves

 How to Measure Your Hands for Structural Firefighter Gloves

 The NFPA designated more specific fits for firefighters with the new sizing guidelines.
 By taking specific measurements of hand width and finger length, firefighters can choose gloves that fit snugly on their hands.
-The previous range of small to large sizes was broader and didn't provide specific wear for workers.
-With the new sizing guide for firefighter gloves, you can find gloves for a personalized fit.
+The previous range of small to extra-large sizes was broader and didn't provide specific wear for workers.
+With the new sizing guide for firefighter gloves, you can find gloves and enjoy a personalized fit.

-These are the measurements the NFPA recommends to take to determine which new size suits you best:
+These are the measurements the NFPA recommends you take to determine which new size suits you best:

 1. Measure your index finger from the tip to the base.
 Record it to the nearest millimeter.